gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 Secret codes using for-loops with strings
 -----------------------------------------

-| The above
 | What does this code do?
+| Guess what the displayed text will be.

 .. code-block:: python